1. The job you’re applying for

 - Do include your phone number and email address

-7. That you appreciate the employer’s consideration
+7. You appreciate the employer’s time

 Finally, say “thank you” to the hiring manager for reviewing your application.
 You can express your gratitude to open your closing paragraph, like this:

 Thank you for taking the time to read my cover letter and the attached resume.
 I’m confident that my proven communication and leadership skills will make me a valuable contributor to your company.
 If you’d like to discuss my qualifications further, please reach me at (123) 456-7890 or email@example.com to schedule an interview.